Orange County, Florida: 19th century to mid-20th century

 During the post-Reconstruction period, white people committed a high rate of racial violence against black people in Orange County; racial terrorism was used to re-establish and maintain white supremacy.
 Whites lynched 33 African Americans here from 1877 to 1950; most were killed in the decades around the turn of the 20th century.
 This was the highest total of any county in the state, and sixth highest of any county in the country.
 Florida had the highest per-capita rate of lynchings of any state in the South, where the great majority of these extrajudicial murders took place.

 Among the terrorist lynchings was the death of Julius "July" Perry of Ocoee, whose body was found November 3, 1920, hanged from a lightpole in Orlando, near the house of a judge known to be sympathetic to black voting.
 But this was part of a much larger story of KKK and other white attempts to suppress black voting in Ocoee and the state.
 African Americans had organized for a year to increase voter turnout for the 1920 presidential election, with organizations helping prepare residents for voter registration, paying for poll taxes, and similar actions.
 On Election Day in Ocoee, blacks were turned away from the polls.
 Perry, a prosperous farmer, was suspected of sheltering Mose Norman, an African-American man who had tried to vote.
-After Norman was twice turned away, white violence broke out, resulting in a riot through the black community, leaving an estimated 50 to 60 African-Americans dead and all the properties destroyed.
+After Norman was twice turned away, white violence broke out, resulting in the Ocoee massacre, leaving an estimated 50 to 60 African-Americans dead and all the properties destroyed.
 Many blacks fled from Ocoee to save their lives, and the town became all-white.
 Voting efforts were suppressed for decades.